-Individual reviews are written prior to step 1 and 2 panel meetings.
-The ERC Rules of Submission and Evaluation under Horizon Europe require that each proposal shall be reviewed by at least three peer reviewers.
+Individual reviews are written prior to step 1 and step 2 panel meetings.
+The ERC Rules of submission and evaluation under Horizon Europe require that each proposal shall be reviewed by at least three peer reviewers.

-During the individual remote review evaluation, reviewers evaluate and mark the proposals according to (1) Research Project and (2) Principal Investigators as follows:
+During the individual remote review evaluation, reviewers evaluate and mark the proposals according to (1) the Research Project and (2) the Principal Investigators as follows:

 - Providing a succinct explanatory comment for the Research Project. - Indicating to which extent the reviewer agrees with the statements related to the excellence of the Principal Investigator and providing an optional explanatory comment for the Principal Investigator. - Awarding marks for the two main elements of the proposal the Research Project and the Principal Investigator.
+The pre-defined responses related to the questions regarding the Principal Investigator can be the following: Exceptional/ Excellent/Very Good/Good/Noncompetitive.
 Please note that Remote Referees award a qualitative three-option funding recommendation on the proposal: highly recommended, recommended, or not recommended.